art567/bf2keyman/doc/Readme.txt

-This is initial battlefield 2 cd key generator
+This is initial battlefield 2 encrypted cd key viewer Based on reversed code from CDKeyCheck.exe